zhan994/zhan994/README.md

 ### Hi, 👋 I'm Zhihao Zhan

- - 🧑‍💻 An autonomous driving practitioner in Nanjing, the capital of Jiangsu province of China.
+ - 🧑‍💻 An autonomous driving practitioner in Nanjing, the capital of Jiangsu province in China.
  - I’m currently working on multi-sensor fusion SLAM and image-based 3D reconstruction.